RabbitBio/RabbitTClust/README.md

                               set the input file, single FASTA genome file (without -l option) or genome list file (with -l option)
-  --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --premsted TEXT             clustering by the pre-generated mst files rather than genomes for clust-mst --append TEXT Excludes: --input
+  --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --premsted TEXT             clustering by the pre-generated mst files rather than genomes for clust-mst --newick-tree               output the newick tree format file for clust-mst --append TEXT Excludes: --input
                               append genome file or file list with the pre-generated sketch or MST files